 Amy Hempel was my terrific teacher at the New School in New York City when I went there briefly in the late 90s.
 We took the train together a few times after class.
 She had modeled for Italian Vogue, and I resolved not to look at her.
 She talked about Gordon all the time.
 Gordon feels this way, Gordon doesn't care for that.

 The great editor and teacher, Gordon Lish, had to make any genius he encountered his "creature," like he did with Carver, rewriting stories till they were his own.
-But he left Amy Hempel's stories alone, for the most part, though her work had genius also.
-Amy was Gordon's creature too, just in a different way.
+He rewrote Amy's stories as well.
+She, too, was Gordon's creature.
+He had creatures all over the place.

 I was telling Amy about the slight, social novels we were forced to read in our seminar.
 "Oh my God, Gordon hates those books.
 Why are you reading those?"

 I liked seeing her shyness.
-It was one of the things that made me think that I could try writing.
+It was one of the things that made me think that I could keep on writing.
 Amy seemed innocent but her stories were not.
-They were weighted with experience and personal knowledge that she preferred not to discuss, and they were her own stories.
+They were weighted with experience and personal knowledge that she preferred not to discuss too often, and they were her own stories.
 Few writers had such an unmistakable style.

 The author of the short story collection Horse All Over Hell (Wipf and Stock, 2019) and the novel Down in the River (Wipf and Stock, 2019) talks about his work, inspirations, and characters.